top of page

 Jungian Character Archetypes in Storytelling

-Well, have you ever wondered why some of the same themes and characters occur in fairytales, myths or stories across different cultures?
+Have you ever wondered why many of the same themes and characters occur in fairytales, myths or stories across different cultures?
+Carl Jung did too.
+One of the forefathers of psychoanalysis, he developed a theory to help explain why.

-Jung believed the reason was that every person is born with this collective unconscious, meaning our ancestral experiences from way back when have been woven into the very fabric of our minds.
-It's something we all have in common.
+This deep layer of psyche, Jung believed, stemmed from our common ancestral experiences formed thousands of years ago.
+These common experiences have been woven into the very fabric of our minds over time.
 In turn, this explained why some similar story elements–like character archetypes–kept cropping up in different mythologies across the globe.

 Character Archetypes